galenscovell/Flicker/README.md

 Flicker is an Android game about exploration and mystery with strategic combat similar to Chess and Hoplite.

-<blockquote>See the Trello board [here](https://trello.com/b/pDYWdLzZ/flicker) for a high level overview of planned changes.</blockquote>
+See the Trello board [here](https://trello.com/b/pDYWdLzZ/flicker) for a high level overview of planned changes.

 <b>Current Features:</b>
 ======